alexandermueller/RestoreDates/README.md

 # RestoreDates
-Restore timestamp data to stitched file after stitching images with a timestamps in their name using Microsoft ICE.
+Restore timestamp data to any image file with a partial or full timestamp in its name (using said timestamp.)

+This is very useful when stitching images together at a later date than when the images were taken, which would (usually) create an image file with one of the original timestamps in the name (like Microsoft ICE does by default), but assigned the creation date to the current date.

 Works with any timestamped file that contains YYYYmmdd_HHMMSS inside the filename (essentially 14 digits long.)